Mariners vs. Mets Player Props Betting Odds

 Crawford Stats

-- Crawford brings a four-game streak with at least one hit into this contest.
-In his last five games he is batting .278 with a double, two home runs, four walks and four RBI.
+- Crawford has picked up at least one hit in five games in a row.
+In his last five games he is batting .444 with a double, three home runs, four walks and five RBI.

 Crawford Recent Games